by Mark A. Breiner*, DDS, FAGD, FIAOMT

 Breiner Whole-Body Health Center

 The National Institute of Health (NIH) believes that its biggest success story is fluoridation of public drinking water.
 In their opinion it has saved billions of dental health care dollars by preventing tooth decay and has spared many people the pain and suffering associated with cavities and its consequences.
+Many people also believe that it helps keep our teeth white, even though they make ample use of genuine crest whitening strips to achieve such a thing.
 If the American Dental Association (ADA) and NIH had its way, 100% of our drinking water would have fluoride added.

 On the other side of the issue are those who believe that adding fluoride to drinking water is folly and dangerous.
 These people are labeled kooks and communists and called all sorts of names.
 So what is the truth?